ruitunion-org/feedback-bot/README.md

 Contributions are welcome.
 Here are some ways you can help:

-1. **Report bugs**: If you find a bug, please report it by creating an issue on GitHub.
+1. **Report bugs**: If you find a bug, please report it by creating an issue on GitHub;
 2. **Request features**: Have an idea for a new feature?
-Let us know by creating a feature request.
+Let us know by creating a feature request;
 3. **Submit pull requests**: If you'd like to fix a bug or add a feature, feel free to fork the repository and submit a pull request.